Why is my AC unit squealing?

 Sometimes, you might notice you have turned on your air conditioner and it runs continuously but does not get cold.
 This could be a sign of a problem with the blower, the compressor, the condenser fan motor, the capacitor, or the contactor.

 It is hard to say what the exact problem without seeing it in person.
 So many different variables and factors can go into diagnosing a problem of this magnitude.
-We recommend you call an HVAC technician.
+We recommend you call an HVAC company.
 We can get your system and running within 2-3 days.

 Blower is running but condenser won’t come on